nestjs/docs.nestjs.com/content/graphql/federation.md

 }
 ```

 Our resolver has one method of interest here: `getUser`.
 It returns a reference containing `__typename` and any additional properties your application needs to resolve the reference, in this case only an `id`.
-The `__typename` is used by the GraphQL Gateway to pinpoint the microservice responsible for the User type and request the instance; The User service discussed above will be called on the `resolveReference` method.
+The `__typename` is used by the GraphQL Gateway to pinpoint the microservice responsible for the User type and request the instance.
+The User service discussed above will be called on the `resolveReference` method.

 ```typescript
 import { Query, Resolver, Parent, ResolveProperty } from "@nestjs/graphql";